 Special powers of attorney

-Of course Susan doesn’t want to give her property manager full power of attorney, because that will allow the property manager to also sell the unit and keep the money.
+Of course, Susan doesn’t want to give her property manager full powers of attorney, because that will allow the property manager to also sell the unit and keep the money.
 So she should give the property manager certain SPECIAL powers of attorney such as:

-• Evict a non-paying tenant or one who doesn’t follow the agreed on details in the lease agreement.
+2. Evict a non-paying tenant or one who doesn’t follow the agreed-on details in the lease agreement.

-• To request connection, reconnection or any other diligence with the utility companies, including the local power company, the water company, cable TV and internet.
+3. Request connection, reconnection, or any other diligence with the utility companies, including the local power company, the water company, cable TV, and the internet.

-• To hire and fire employees like gardener and house keeper in her name, if and when needed.
+6. Hire and fire employees like a gardener and housekeeper in her name, if and when needed.

-• To contract a handyman, a plumber or any other repair people when necessary, for the general maintenance of the property and repairs.
+7. Contract a handyman, a plumber, or any other repair people when necessary, for the general maintenance of the property and repairs.

 Not giving your property manager the necessary tools to diligently manage your vacation home can turn into a costly affair.
-Travel costs, attorney fees, document handling on a distance and other fees can make you incur in tremendous amounts of delays and money.
+Travel costs, attorney fees, document handling on a distance, and other fees can make you incur tremendous amounts of delays and money.

-Discuss your options with your attorney and your property manager before closing on your vacation home purchase.
+Discuss your options of powers of attorney with your attorney and your property manager before closing on your vacation home purchase.